Sandra Gramling, Ph.D.

 Research Interests

-My current research focuses on stress and coping with bereavement.
+Dr. Sandra Gramling's current research focuses on stress and coping with bereavement.
 Bereavement is a concern for clinical health psychologists as it is often associated with wide array of adverse physical and psychological outcomes.
-Our Good Grief lab has developed a brief bereavement intervention for use in a Primary Care setting.
-We are also committed to further understanding grief and coping process in undergraduates, for whom little research has been conducted despite the unique developmental stressors experienced by this population.
-With both undergraduates at VCU and bereaved adults in various settings (retreats, workshops, classes) we are interested studying how the expressive arts, particularly writing, fosters better outcomes and meaning making among the bereaved.
+The Good Grief lab has developed a brief bereavement intervention for use in a Primary Care setting.
+Everyone at the lab is also committed to further understanding grief and coping process in undergraduates, for whom little research has been conducted despite the unique developmental stressors experienced by this population.
+With both undergraduates at VCU and bereaved adults in various settings (retreats, workshops, classes) individuals at Good Grief Lab are interested studying how the expressive arts, particularly writing, fosters better outcomes and meaning making among the bereaved.
+Gramling is a Licensed Clinical Psychologist in Virginia.

 Select Publications